Contributing Gear Editor

 Features: AIRLITE 4D exterior fabric, chest key ring, and super-flex taped seams

 In an effort to be eco-friendly, the Furnace Comp is made from Billabong’s SMART foam, which features 30% recycled materials.
 The result is a wetsuit that is very soft, super stretchy, and quite comfortable.
 According to Billabong, the exterior material is called AIRLITE 4D and provides 20% more stretch, which seems pretty spot on.
-The interior fabric is Billabong’s Graphene interior, and we were honestly shocked how soft and comfy this suit was and the amount of flex it provides while paddling.
+The interior fabric is Billabong’s Graphene interior, and we are honestly shocked at how soft and comfy this suit is and the amount of flex it provides while paddling.

 Check Price on Backcountry Check Price on Amazon